esp8266/Arduino/doc/faq/a06-global-build-options.rst

    //-fanalyzer

-   // Removing the optimization for "sibling and tail recursive calls"  will clear
+   // Removing the optimization for "sibling and tail recursive calls" may fill
-   // up some gaps in the stack decoder report.
-Preserves stack frames created at
+   // in some gaps in the stack decoder report.
+Preserves the stack frames
-   // each level as you call down to the next.
+   // created at each level as you call down to the next.
    -fno-optimize-sibling-calls
    */